Delete the data.

 Keep the proof.

-Cryptographic compliance infrastructure for SRA-regulated firms.
+Cryptographic compliance infrastructure for regulated law firms.
 Every audit event is sealed, chained, and independently verifiable.
-On erasure, the key is destroyed — data becomes unrecoverable while the audit chain still verifies.
+On erasure, the key is destroyed.
+Data becomes unrecoverable while the audit chain still verifies.

 UK GDPR requires permanent erasure on request.